-SLAs can also help in measuring the efficiency of ITSM processes and highlight weaknesses in your service delivery.
-Continual Service Improvement (CSI) is a central component of many ITSM frameworks and SLAs provide a benchmark for service delivery KPIs.
+SLAs can also help in measuring the efficiency of ITSM processes and highlighting weaknesses in your service delivery.
+Continual Service Improvement (CSI) is a central component of many ITSM frameworks, and SLAs provide a benchmark for service delivery KPIs.
 After all, how can you improve services if you’re not measuring their effectiveness properly?

 By implementing a structured approach to measuring and evaluating ticketing processes, you establish a foundation for delivering consistent and exceptional IT services that align with user expectations and business objectives.

 The best metrics for ticketing KPIs